 We are no stranger to the number of chemicals within everyday cleaning products.
-Showing off our intense cleaning routines within the bathroom/kitchen across social media.
-However, the vast of toxic chemicals used can be deadly damaging to our environment.
+Showing off our intense cleaning routines within the bathroom and kitchen across social media.
+However, the vast amount of toxic chemicals used can be deadly and damaging to our environment.
 So how do we dispose of cleaning products at home?

-9 time out of 10 you should be reading the back of your cleaning product labels to see how to correctly dispose of the chemicals.
+9 times out of 10 I advise that you read the back of your cleaning product labels which will tell you how to correctly dispose of the chemicals.
 The back of the bottle is going to be the best source of knowledge telling you everything you need to know about that particular product.

 Disposing of your cleaning product solutions

-If you’re buying cleaning products, always try and use all of the solution, to avoid wasting the product as well as disposing of unnecessary chemicals.
-As well as this, it is recommended to only purchase the amount you will need to clean correctly.
+If you’re buying cleaning products, always try and use all of the solutions, this will help to avoid wasting the product as well as disposing of unnecessary toxic chemicals.
+As well as this, it is recommended to only purchase the amount of cleaning solution needed.
 You do not need 5 different products to clean a toilet or sink.

-However, if you do find yourself in a position where you need to dispose of cleaning products make sure to not pour any toxic chemicals down the sink, these chemicals can contaminate water supplies.
+However, if you do find yourself in a position where you need to dispose of cleaning products make sure that you do not pour any toxic chemicals down the sink, these chemicals can contaminate water supplies.

 Knowing if your cleaning products are toxic or hazardous, again, can be checked on the back of the cleaning bottle.
 You can also check safety data sheets for extra advice and guidance.

-Sustainable products benefit the environment in every way, they also benefit you by being a lot kinder on your skin as well as not giving off toxic smells, sometimes making it difficult to breathe when cleaning a surface.
+Sustainable products benefit the environment in every way, they also benefit you by being a lot kinder on your skin as well as not giving off toxic smells.
+The toxic chemicals can make it difficult and harmful to breathe in when cleaning a surface.

 Being cautious of toxic chemicals

 When disposing of cleaning products, it is always important to check to see if the chemical is toxic.
-These types of chemicals should be handled carefully and disposed off with even more caution.
+These types of chemicals should be handled carefully and disposed of with even more caution.

-Safety Data Sheets (SDS) are best to check to see what type of chemical is in your bottle as well as the correct way to dispose it.
+Safety Data Sheets (SDS) are best to check to see what type of chemical is in your bottle, as well as following the correct way to dispose of it.